What Happens When We Are Nailed to the Cross of Christ

 Let’s begin this session with a prayer meditation.
 Bring to mind how you have been nailed to the cross of Christ.
 Then hit the play button:

-And then play it again after watching the video:
+Now play it again after watching the video.

 Who has nailed you, preventing you from doing what you want to do?
 How can you turn this into an opportunity of redemptive love?